pip-services/pip-services-docs/content/en/toolkit/recipes/three_tier_architecture/_index.md

 ### Introduction

+In this tutorial, you will learn how to construct an application using Pip.Services components and having a three-tier structure.

+We will begin with a brief description of the example that we will be constructing and a list of the necessary pre-requisites.

+Then, we will see a detailed description of the three tiers with code examples for each of them.
+We will continue by explaining how two important concepts are applied in Pip.Services: inversion of control and locator pattern, and how to construct a process container for our program.

+Next, we will see how to run our app by selecting a specific database, and how the results obtained from its execution are presented on our browser.

+We will finish by showing the complete code of our example and summarizing what was learned.

 ### Brief description of the example

+The example in this tutorial consists of an application that sends a message to a browser.
+The message has the format “Hello {name}!” where name is the random name of a person that was selected from a database.

+In order to achieve this, we divide our app into three tiers.
+The first is the presentation or view layer, which consists of a REST service that will provide information to the browser.
+The second is the application layer.
+This tier contains a controller that connects the REST service to the database and extracts a random name from it.
+The last one is the data or persistence layer, which is created by using a MySQL database.

 ### Pre-requisites

+Before creating this app, we need to install several modules that contain the necessary components.
+They are:

 ### Data object

+In order to use the data obtained from the database, we define a data structure that mirrors the table where the data is stored.

+This table contains three columns of type varchar, namely id, type, and name.
+Thus, our data structure looks like this:

 ### Tier 1: Presentation layer or view

+This layer is used to show the result of our app on the browser.
+It is constructed as a subclass of the RestService class.
+In it, we set a reference to the controller to create the connection between the two and be able to use the greetings method.
+We also define the elements of the URL to the resulting webpage.

 ### Tier 2: Application layer or controller

+The controller allows us to connect the presentation and persistence layers and produce some data transformations.

+Thus, it sets a reference to the database.
+This reference is not to a specific database, but a general persistence component that will allow us to select between different databases at runtime.

+This class also defines the greeting method, which selects a random name from the database and then passes it to the view.
+It also defines a default name, which will be used if no name is obtained from the database query.

 ### Tier 3: Data layer or persistence layer

+This layer connects to a database containing a table with names.
+The class constructor accepts the name of the table to be used, which in this example is called ‘myfriends’.

+The class also contains the defineSchema() method, which ensures that if our table doesn’t exist in the database, it is created.

+Next, it contains the composeFilter() method, which customizes a filter to the needs of the database, and the getOneRandom() method, which is an override of the parent class.

 ### Containerization

+Now that we have the code for our three tiers, we can put it together in an executable container.
+This is done in two steps: object creation and binding.

+The first is based on the inversion of control principle through the use of factories.
+The second considers the Locator pattern through an external configuration file with information on the different modules and their properties.
+The following sections explain them in detail.

+#### Inversion of control: Factories

+Pip.Services uses the Inversion of Control principle to create different objects.
+As such, it employs factories to create instances of classes.

+In our example, we create the HelloFriendServiceFactory, which is a subclass of Factory and registers the HelloFriendRestService, HelloFriendController, and HelloFriendPersistence components as classes to be instantiated.

+#### Locator pattern: config file

+Pip.Services uses the locator pattern to create the bindings between the different objects.
+To do this, we create a configuration file with information about the different components.
+Among them, we specify the actual configuration of our MySQL database.

+#### Process container

+Now that our support structure has been created, we add the components to a process container.
+This container will allow us to run our code as a sole app.

 ### Running the app